JustinPatenaude/balticathletics/brands/york.md

   Today, the corporate office of York Barbell Company houses the official Weightlifting Hall of Fame and Museum in York, Pennsylvania.
 date: '2019-03-29T22:39:00.000+00:00'
 photos:
+- title: IN STOCK at Baltic
+  photo: "/York IN STOCK.png"
 - title: Vinyl Fitbell
   photo: "/VinyFitbellwb-13.jpg"
 - title: 15400 Rubber Hex Dumbbell Set Stand